isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-choose-a-riding-lawn-mower/index.md

 ###  3. What type of Mowing Job?
 Collection, Mulch, or Side Discharge

-Do you want [to mulch](https://pestpolicy.com/best-lawn-mower-with-mulcher/), collect, side discharge, or both?
+Do you want [to mulch](https://pestpolicy.com/best-lawn-mower-with-mulcher/),collect, side discharge, or both?
 My Husqvarna riding tractor allows me to choose my preferred cutting method.
 I am glad that I can bag, side discharge, or mulch at the same.
 If you want a tidier job then you need a mower with a collection option.
 This option saves me from grass allergies as well as avoids spreading weed seeds also.

 On the other hand, if you are dealing with taller, tough, and wilder grass, be sure to opt for a machine with a side discharge option. - For mulching needs, which makes your lawn more fertile and drought resistant, go for a mower that offers the mulching option.
 The good thing with my lawnmower, luckily, is that it combines all three options at the same time.
 If you get one combining the three options the better.

 ###  4. Consider Transmission That Best Caters For The Above

-Unlike the past where you could only get gear-driven or manual transmission [mowers](https://pestpolicy.com/best-lawn-mower-for-large-yard/), today consumers can choose from a wide selection of automatic and hydrostatic transmission versions. - I have found it easier to ride a lawnmower with hydrostatic transmission than a manual transmission lawn tractor.
+Unlike the past where you could only get gear-driven or manual transmission [mowers](https://pestpolicy.com/best-lawn-mower-for-large-yard/),today consumers can choose from a wide selection of automatic and hydrostatic transmission versions. - I have found it easier to ride a lawnmower with hydrostatic transmission than a manual transmission lawn tractor.
 One downside of manual transmissions is you have to stop the tractor when shifting gears.

 I love the seamless adjustment that comes with hydrostatic transmission! - The hydrostatic transmission version comes in two formatsthe pedal and lever-operated hydrostats.
 For utmost ease, opt for a pedal-operated tractoryou be in charge of the speed and can make frequent turns and changes of speed. - I dont discredit manual transmissions at all. - They still offer the best option for budget-conscious consumers and the most experienced riders.